 From what I can tell, David Freeman’s Carved in Stone, published 20 years ago by Mercer University Press, seems generally regarded as the default book on the subject, even though more recent, briefer histories have followed, three of which are affiliated with Arcadia Publishing and The History Press based in Mount Pleasant, SC.
 Arcadia Publishing was founded in 1993, and The History Press was established in 2004, and combined, they tout themselves as “the largest and most comprehensive publishers of local and regional books in the United States with a library of more than 12,000 titles,” 900 of those a year.
 You will often see their slim volumes displayed together when you walk into your local independent bookstore or Barnes & Noble.

-Beyond these titles, it may not surprise you that most of the books I’ve found about Stone Mountain were self-published — from novels and biographies, down to the photography books, two here by photographer Larry Winslett, who some refer to as Stone Mountain Park's official photographer (unverified) — including the oldest one here, Georgia’s Stone Mountain by Willard Neal, a 45-page black and white paperback published in 1970 by the Stone Mountain Memorial Association (SMMA) upon the completion of the carving.
+Beyond these titles, it may not surprise you that most of the books I’ve found about Stone Mountain were self-published — from novels and biographies, down to the photography books, two here by photographer Larry Winslett, who some refer to as Stone Mountain Park's official photographer (unverified) — including the oldest one here, Georgia’s Stone Mountain by Willard Neal, a 45-page black and white paperback published in 1970 by the Stone Mountain Memorial Association (SMMA) upon the completion of the carving (click cover image for AJC review).
 Most recently, not long before Roy Faulkner died in 2016 at the age of 84, Donna Faulkner Barron and Kay Jones Stowe worked with a Christian vanity press to publish The Man Who Carved Stone Mountain to commemorate the life of the mountain’s final carver in a 58-page book.

 George Coletti’s self-published debut novel, Stone Mountain: The Granite Sentinel is well-promoted in Stone Mountain Village, where he lives with his wife, Susan, a member of the city council.
 One can even find it displayed in the Stone Mountain Village Visitor Center, the bright red caboose next to the public parking.
 Coletti is also the grandson of Elias Nour, and though his book is fiction, he’s widely considered one of the keepers of Stone Mountain’s history and his book is likely heavily researched.
 The city also boasts an active historical society, which published one of the aforementioned Arcadia Publishing tomes, Stone Mountain | Stone Mountain Historical Society.